ManticoreGamesInc/platform-documentation/src/api/uitext.md

     -- Once 1 second has passed, toggle the visibility of the shadow Task.Wait(1)

-    -- If the current color of the text shadow is black, make the shadow invisbile using "shadowInvisibleColor" if(propUIText:GetShadowColor() == shadowBlackColor) then
+    -- If the current color of the text shadow is black, make the shadow invisible using "shadowInvisibleColor" if(propUIText:GetShadowColor() == shadowBlackColor) then
         -- Set the color of the text shadow to black propUIText:SetShadowColor(shadowInvisibleColor)
-    -- If the current color of the text shadow is invisible, make the shadow visbile using "shadowBlackColor" elseif (propUIText:GetShadowColor() == shadowInvisibleColor) then
+    -- If the current color of the text shadow is invisible, make the shadow visible using "shadowBlackColor" elseif (propUIText:GetShadowColor() == shadowInvisibleColor) then
         -- Set the color of the text shadow to an invisible color propUIText:SetShadowColor(shadowBlackColor)